 The McGraw Center is the central resource for faculty who seek to enhance their teaching at Princeton.
-The Center offers a robust and integrated assortment of expertise and resources that extend from course design and active learning strategies to classroom technologies and online teaching and learning.
-To keep up to date on the latest faculty news and events, please feel free to subscribe to our Faculty Newsletter.
+To keep up to date on the latest faculty news and events, please subscribe to our Faculty Newsletter.

-- Pedagogy and professional development events offer focused discussions on the goals and practices of teaching in the Princeton classroom.
-We offer a program of workshops, lunch discussions and faculty panels on a wide variety of teaching topics throughout the academic year and summer.
-McGraw events are led by Princeton faculty and/or our professional staff; they are informed by current scholarship and feature emerging technologies that support innovation in all areas of teaching and learning
+- Pedagogy and professional development programs offer focused discussions on the goals and practices of teaching in the Princeton classroom.
+McGraw events are led by Princeton faculty or our professional staff; they are informed by current scholarship and promote innovation in all areas of teaching and learning.

-- We are available to visit department faculty meetings to discuss a wide range of issues such as course design, planning interactive classes, meaningful grading and assessment, course development proposals, and online learning, just to name several topics
+- We are available to visit department faculty meetings to discuss a wide range of issues such as course design, planning interactive classes, meaningful grading and assessment, course development proposals, and online learning.

-- McGraw staff are available to advise faculty on the development of proposals for support of projects that advance innovative teaching and learning in the Princeton classroom and beyond.
-Contact Rebecca Graves-Bayazitoglu or Jeff Himpele to schedule a consultation
+- McGraw Center directors are available to advise faculty on the development of proposals for support of projects that advance innovative teaching and learning.
+Contact Kate Stanton, Senior Associate Director, to schedule a consultation.

-- Resources for developing blended and open courses in online learning environments.
-We support faculty in integrating online teaching tools into their teaching to increase engagement among their Princeton students in and out of the classroom.
+- Princeton's initiative in online education is housed in the McGraw Center, which offers the design and production resources for developing blended and open access courses.
+We support faculty in integrating online teaching tools into their teaching to increase student engagement.
 We also collaborate with faculty in globalizing their Princeton courses by opening them to the world as MOOCs.
-Princeton’s initiative in online education is housed in the McGraw Center, which offers all of the design and production resources for online teaching.
-Jeff Himpele is the point of contact for faculty interested in this initiative
+Rebecca Graves-Bayazitoglu, Director of the McGraw Center, is the point of contact for faculty interested in this initiative.

-- Strategies to promote inclusive teaching are available from the Working Group on Inclusive Teaching and Learning through faculty discussions, online resources, and individual consultations
+- Strategies to promote inclusive teaching are available through faculty programs, online resources, and individual consultations.